drewaburden/terrible/readme.md

 # terrible

-A *Cards Against Humanity* clone for a single group of friends.
-WIP, probably not terribly well coded at the moment.
+A *Cards Against Humanity* clone for a single room of users.
+Extremely WIP, probably not terribly well coded at the moment.

 ## Requirements